turingschool/front-end-curriculum/lessons/react-router-revisited.md

 Let's break down what we changed.
 The second line reduces what we are pulling from `react-dom` to just be the `{render}` method.
 This is cool because we don't need the entire `react-dom` library right now.

 Then skip down a couple lines to where we are pulling in our `react-redux` dependencies.
 You'll recognize these terms from earlier in the lesson.
 This gives us access to the components that will do all of our `react-router` magic.
+Previous versions of `react-router` had slightly different dependencies that worked the same way: `{ Router, Route, Link }`.

 Next we redefine our component to be functional component called Root.
 It returns a `<BrowserRouter />` component.
 This component will listen to any url changes and make the location available to other components.